trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 The Avro decoder supports schema evolution feature with backward compatibility.
 With backward compatibility, a newer schema can be used to read Avro data created with an older schema.
-Any change in the Avro schema must also be reflected in Presto's topic definition file.
+Any change in the Avro schema must also be reflected in Trino's topic definition file.
 Newly added/renamed fields *must* have a default value in the Avro schema file.

 The schema evolution behavior is as follows: